 As we enter into this holiday season bearing the unwelcome news that there will be no indictments in the death of Sandra Bland, please lift up the names, spirits and families of those who’ve been impacted by this crisis during this time.
 In spite of it all, we will win.

-Shani Jamila is an interdisciplinary artist and cultural worker with over a decade of leadership in curating public programs that use the arts to catalyze progressive social change.
+Shani Jamila is an artist and cultural worker whose travels to nearly fifty countries deeply inform her photography and collage practice.
 A TED Resident and Fulbright fellow, she regularly writes, lectures and hosts community conversations about art, justice, identity and global engagement.
-Her travels to nearly fifty countries deeply inform her photography and collage practice.